fifth-postulate/code-kata-alliander/README.md

 # Code Kata
 This repository contains a [presentation][presentation] and utility material for fascilitating a code kata.

+## Code Kata
 A [code kata][wikipedia:code-kata] is

 > small snippets of code that they write in one sitting, sometimes repeatedly,